 The Company considers customer purchase orders, which in some cases are governed by master sales agreements, to be the contracts with a customer.
 For each contract, the Company considers the promise to transfer tangible products, network roll-out, professional services and customer support, each of which are distinct, to be the identified performance obligations.
 In determining the transaction price, the Company evaluates whether the price is subject to rebates and adjustments to determine the net consideration to which the Company expects to receive.
 As the Company's standard payment terms are less than one year, the contracts have no significant financing component.
 The Company allocates the transaction price to each distinct performance obligation based on their relative standalone selling price.
-Revenue front tansfield.
+Revenue from tangible products is recognized at a point in time when control of the product is transferred to the customer (i.e., when the Company's performance obligation is satisfied).